-The January Thaw of 2017 was one of the most prolonged January thaws on record, going back to 1873.
+The January Thaw of 2017 was one of the more prolonged January thaws on record, going back to 1873.

-The January Thaw of 2017 was very impressive and set some new records for consecutive nights that stayed above freezing (32 degrees F).
-In the Twin Cities there were four nights in a row that the mercury remained above freezing, from January 20 to 23.
+In the Twin Cities, the January Thaw of 2017 lasted eight days, from the 17th through the 24th.
+Four consecutive nights stayed above freezing (32 degrees F) as well, setting the record for the longest such stretch during January.
 St. Cloud also had three nights that stayed above 32 degrees, also setting a record there.

 The thaw was not confined to central and southern Minnesota.
 International Falls had six days in a row with a maximum temperature above 32 degrees, with two minimum temperatures of 33 degrees, yet International Falls only lost four inches of snow cover during this period.